The Most Memorable Football Halftime Show Moments

 Bonus: Perry turned herself into a real-life meme as she embodied NBC’s “The More You Know” PSA campaign.

 The number of imaginative characters and stories that Disney has brought to us over the years is truly remarkable.
-It’s equally astounding that, despite the numerous times The Walt Disney Company has dipped its hand in Super Bowl halftime shows, many have been awful.
+It’s equally astounding that, despite the numerous times The Walt Disney Company has dipped its hand in football halftime shows, many have been awful.

 Phil Collins, Christina Aguilera, Enrique Iglesias and Toni Braxton headlined the show in 2000.
 Inexplicably, Edward James Olmos narrated the show, perhaps to add a little more star power.
 The most impressive part?
 Despite the celebrity cast, not a single note of any hit song from these musical heavyweights was played.